Chapter 17: Shenandoah II: Leadership and Survival

 he ordered all ambush patrols to return to the relative safety of the

 NDP.
-On the way home, C Company ambush patrol encountered and shot up
+On the way home, C Company's ambush patrol encountered and shot up

 two more teams of sappers and guides who were to guide conscripts into